 Learn what you want to earn

 The first agenda is to learn what it takes to run the business on your own.
 If you’re going to start a business with minimum to almost no capital, chances are you will have to do the entire work, from pitching to clients, preparing proposals, closing deals and so on.
-As soon as you begin your work, you’ll realise that the regular communications with a client is just a small portion of your daily tasks.
+As soon as you begin your work, you’ll realise that regular communication with a client is just a small portion of your daily tasks.
 You will also have to carve some time to produce the output.
-At that time, I didn’t have a solid graphic design experience which was essential to creating great content.
-So, I had to teach myself and relied heavily on online videos and blog tutorials to learn the design part in social media and combined it to what I learned from my PR and Marketing work experience, and I quickly found myself working on actual social media projects.
+At that time, I didn’t have a graphic design experience which was essential to creating great content.
+So, I had to teach myself and relied heavily on online videos and blog tutorials.
+I learned the design part in social media and combined it with what I learned from my PR and Marketing work experience.
+Soon enough, I found myself working on actual social media projects.